Västra Götaland County: Provinces

 Sweden's counties are generally of greater importance than its provinces.
 The counties are the main administrative units for politics and population census counts.

 Due to its size and young age, the Västra Götaland County has no common heritage.
 Of cultural and historical significance are the provinces that Västra Götaland County consists of: Västergötland, Bohuslän and Dalsland.
 There is also an insignificant part of the province Halland within the county.

 In addition, the previous counties that were abolished in 1998 had been in use since the 17th century, and therefore have some cultural and historical significance.

 Neighbours

 Västra Götaland County borders to the counties of Värmland, Örebro, Östergötland, Jönköping and Halland.
-It is also bounded by the Norwegian county of Viken both with a land and maritime border, lakes Vättern and Vänern, as well as the strait of Skagerrak.
+It is also bounded by the Norwegian counties of Østfold and Vestfold both with a land and maritime border, lakes Vättern and Vänern, as well as the strait of Skagerrak.

 Administration

 Västra Götaland was created in 1998 by a merger of the three former counties of Gothenburg and Bohus County, Älvsborg County and Skaraborg County.
 The seat of residence for the Governors or Landshövding is Gothenburg, while the seat of political administration and power is Vänersborg.
 The Governor is the head of the County Administrative Board or Länsstyrelse.

+The 2010 election in Västra Götaland was rerun when the Election Review Board of the Swedish Parliament voided the original election "due to mistakes and irregularities in the handling of ballots."